una/personal-goals/ideas-and-misc/book-checklist.md

 ## August 2017

 - [x] Solve for Happy: Engineer Your Path to Joy -- Mo Gawdat :star:
-- [ ] A Man Called Ove -- Frederik Backman :star:
+- [x] A Man Called Ove -- Frederik Backman :star:
+- [ ] Prisoners of Geography: Ten Maps That Explain Everything About the World -- Tim Marshall :star:

 ## On Deck